Bruce is a software developer, amateur creator, facilitator, autodidact, aspiring psychotechnologist, etc.

 Here are some of my identities and interests:

-I am a professional software developer, actively working with Python, Java, and React.
+I am a professional software developer, working with Python, JavaScript, and Google Cloud Platform.
 (See my resume.)
 Outside of my day job, I’m active with EMPUG, the Eastern Michigan Python Users Group.

-Since young adulthood I have been strongly influenced by the work of Alfred Korzybski, who developed the system of General Semantics in the first half of the 20th century.
-He is best known his phrase “the map is not the territory”.
-See My Core Values to learn more about General Semantics.
+Since young adulthood, I have been strongly influenced by the work of Alfred Korzybski, who developed the system of General Semantics in the first half of the 20th century.
+He is best known for his phrase “the map is not the territory”.
+See my My Core Values article to learn more about General Semantics.

-GTD is a productivity methodology which helps me be more organized and focused.
+GTD is a productivity methodology that helps me be more organized and focused.
 Interestingly, GTD addresses aspects of meaning and attention.

 Voluntaryism states that interactions between people should be voluntary, that is, by mutual consent.
 A spontaneous order can then emerge as the result of these decentralized, voluntary interactions.
-In this video James Corbett discusses spontaneous order and how our societal systems can be reimagined:
+See The Voluntaryist website for additional information.

 Spontaneous Order video from The Corbett Report

-I am a Unitarian Universalist and a member of Birmingham Unitarian Church where I served as the President for two years.
+I am a Unitarian Universalist and a member of Birmingham Unitarian Church , where I served as president for two years.
 I consider myself agnostic.
-I do not believe in a personal God, but I'm open to the idea of a divine presence in the universe, a creative force.
+I do not believe in a personal God, but I’m open to ideas of a universal spirit or consciousness.

-I’ve been practicing Nonviolent Communication (NVC) since 2015.
+I’ve been practicing Nonviolent Communication (NVC) for several years.
 Marshall Rosenberg developed NVC and described it in his book Nonviolent Communication: A Language of Life.
-Through NVC I'm learning how to express my feelings and values, becoming more empathetic, and developing a nonjudgemental perspective.
+From NVC, I’m developing a nonjudgmental perspective and learning how to express my feelings and values.

-Around 1980 I read Ken Wilber’s book No Boundary: Eastern and Western Approaches to Personal Growth.
-I lost track of Wilber’s work until my friend Katie introduced me to Spiral Dynamics and Wilber’s Integral Theory, which I'm now exploring.
+Around 1980, I read Ken Wilber’s book No Boundary: Eastern and Western Approaches to Personal Growth.
+I lost track of Wilber’s work after that until my friend Katie introduced me to Spiral Dynamics and Wilber’s Integral Theory.

 These disciplines teach that just as individuals go through different stages of development, so do societies.
-Each stage includes the capabilities and insights of the previous stage while adding new ones.
+Each stage builds upon the capabilities and insights of the previous stage, adding new ones.
 Each stage is more complex.